GenaroFlores/demo-repo/README.md

 # demo-repo

-claryfying the basic functions of GitHub
+claryfying the basic functions of GitHub.

+Some description.